-33. As there is a delay between the referral point and the placement start, it is important any changes to the claimant's circumstances that might impact on their attendance (e.g. found work, change of address) are picked-up and communicated promptly to the provider.
+35. As there is a delay between the referral point and the placement start, it is important any changes to the claimant's circumstances that might impact on their attendance (e.g. found work, change of address) are picked-up and communicated promptly to the provider.
 This is necessary to prevent the provider from instigating DMA action that will be a waste of time for both the provider and Decision Making and Appeals colleagues.

-34. To avoid delays, a phone call to the provider is considered the most appropriate way of notifying the change.
+36. To avoid delays, a phone call to the provider is considered the most appropriate way of notifying the change.
 If the change is one that means MWA participation is no longer relevant (e.g. claimant signed-off JSA), the provider must be instructed to update PRaP accordingly.

-17 day check
+22 day check

-- 35. Seventeen working days after the referral has been made, the adviser must check, via LMS, if the provider has updated the referral.
-36. If LMS is showing a result against the referral there is no need to contact the provider.
-However, if no result is showing on LMS, the adviser must contact the provider after first checking the claimant's claim status: - If the JSA claim has been closed, the adviser must inform the provider and instruct the provider to update PRaP accordingly. - If the JSA claim remains open, the adviser must contact the provider to discuss the circumstances of the case.
-If the provider is unable to give a start date, the adviser must consider escalating the issue to the Third Party Provision Manager.
+37. Twenty two working days after the referral has been made, the Work Coach must check, via LMS, if the provider has updated the referral.
+38. If LMS is showing a result against the referral there is no need to contact the provider.
+However, if no result is showing on LMS, the coach must contact the provider after first checking the claimant's claim status:

+- If the JSA claim has been closed, the coach must inform the provider and instruct the provider to update PRaP accordingly. - If the JSA claim remains open, the coach must contact the provider to discuss the circumstances of the case.
+If the provider is unable to give a start date, the coach must consider escalating the issue to the Third Party Provision Manager.